vinnyfs89/poloniexlendingbot/docs/configuration.rst

     - This will only be used if the frr is above your ``mindailyrate``.
 So which ever is highest at the time of the loan will be used.
     - This options only works on Bitfinex.

+- ``frrdelta`` tells the bot whether or not to use the `flash return rate <https://support.bitfinex.com/hc/en-us/articles/115003284729-What-is-the-FRR-Delta->`
+    - Default value: 0.0000
+    - Allowed range: 0.0000 -/+ 7
+    - This will only be used if the frr is above your ``mindailyrate``.
+So which ever is highest at the time of the loan will be used.
+    - This options only works on Bitfinex.

 Spreading your Lends
 --------------------